kwertyops/byte-of-python/src/list_methods.md

 print(sorted_ascending)  # outputs [1, 2, 3, 4, 8]
 print(values) # outputs [3, 1, 4, 2, 8], values has NOT been modified
 # produce a sorted copy of the list, descending order
-# The contents of the list itself are modified!
+# The contents of the list itself are NOT modified!
 sorted_descending = sorted(values, reverse=True)
 print(sorted_descending)  # outputs [8, 4, 3, 2, 1]
 print(values) # outputs [3, 1, 4, 2, 8], values has NOT been modified